-Projects in the lower school provide students with the skills in design and manufacture to allow them a pathway at GCSE.
-Projects use varied contextual challenges to allow students to develop their creativity and bring a sense of personality in their designing.
-Whilst manufacturing students will learn the necessary skills to utilise CAD/CAM in their work.
+Projects in the Lower School provide students with the skills in product design and manufacture to allow them a pathway to GCSE.
+Projects use varied contextual challenges thereby allowing students to develop their creativity and bring a sense of personality to their designing.
+Whilst manufacturing, students will learn the necessary skills to utilise CAD/CAM in their work.

-Design and Technology is housed in an impressive purpose-built facility on the main school site.
+The Design and Technology department is housed in an impressive purpose-built facility on the main school site.
 The design room has computers and an interactive whiteboard and there is access to three suites of computers in adjoining classrooms.
 The workshops are set up to cater for wood, metalwork and plastic.
 In addition to the traditional tools and machinery the department boasts a Laser Cutter, 3D Printer and CNC Router which enable students to manufacture their products to a very high standard.